Exploring Telemental Health Counseling

 Note the symptoms you are experiencing

-Knowing your symptoms or diagnosis before attending counseling may help determine the type of therapy or interventions you want to receive.
+Knowing your symptoms or diagnosis before attending counseling may help your telemental health professional determine the type of therapy or interventions you should receive.
 In addition, your therapist can use their knowledge of your symptoms and unique life factors via their baseline and continuing education to develop a treatment plan early on.
 This can be especially true for conditions such as post-traumatic stress disorder (PTSD), eating disorders and addiction treatment.
+Your mental health care provider may coordinate with other medical or behavioral health experts on your care team to better understand your symptoms.

 Identify the type of online mental health care you hope to try

 There are various types of mental health care services and providers available.
-Determining which of these may most effectively address your concerns may be beneficial.
+Determining which mental health services may most effectively address your concerns may be beneficial.
 For example, some therapy methods are more effective for specific symptoms or diagnoses than others.

 For instance, one option is internet-based cognitive behavioral therapy (ICBT), which has been suggested to be an effective treatment for concerns such as depression, generalized anxiety disorder, social anxiety, phobias, bipolar disorder and more.